 The waters surrounding Panaitan Island and the Ujung Kulon Peninsula are teeming with marine life.
 Coral reefs, mangroves, and seagrass beds provide habitats for a wide variety of fish species, sea turtles, and other marine creatures.

-Panaitan Islang Surfing
+Panaitan Surfing

 Panaitan surfing image